 There are individual reports of ibutamoren being helpful, but scientific studies are lacking.

-In elderly patients with hip fracture, ibutamoren elevated blood pressure, blood glucose and HbA1c, and there were cases of congestive heart failure [R].
-The patients experiencing congestive heart failure were over 80 and had a history of prior heart failure .
+In elderly patients with hip fracture, ibutamoren elevated blood pressure, blood glucose and HbA1c, and there were cases of congestive heart failure.
+The patients who experienced congestive heart failure were over 80 and had a history of prior heart failure .

 As an anabolic, ibutamoren should be avoided if you have cancer.
 Both growth hormone and IGF-1 may promote cancer growth .